-Clerical courses frequently culminate in a certificate or diploma, though associate's degree programs are also available for those interested in continuing their education or advancing in their current career.
-These programs are available in the fields of administrative assisting, office assisting and clerical office studies.
-Coursework generally focuses on the daily activities required of clerical assistants or secretaries.
+Courses that cover clerical skills are generally found in administrative assisting, office assisting and office technology programs.
+Coursework focuses on the daily activities required of clerical assistants or secretaries.
 An internship, office field study or co-op experience is often included to provide hands-on practice doing common tasks in an office.
 In some cases, clerical courses can prepare students for professional certification.
 Most of these courses are available through distance learning.

 List of Common Courses